wtp43/obsidian-vault/Revision Feb 2024.md

 ### Graph Theory Intuition
 ## Greedy
 ## Intervals
+1. Sort intervals/pairs in increasing order of the start position.
+2. Scan the sorted intervals, and maintain an "active set" for overlapping intervals.
+At most times, we do not need to use an explicit set to store them.
+Instead, we just need to maintain several key parameters, e.g. the number of overlapping intervals (count), the minimum ending point among all overlapping intervals (minEnd).
+3. If the interval that we are currently checking overlaps with the active set, which can be characterized by cur.start > minEnd, we need to renew those key parameters or change some states.
+4. If the current interval does not overlap with the active set, we just drop current active set, record some parameters, and create a new active set that contains the current interval.
+> [!hint]+ Using Heaps
+> Heaps may be helpful in keeping track of interval with earliest end

 ### Merge Intervals
+- Sort by start
 ```python
  def merge(self, intervals: List[List[int]]) -> List[List[int]]:
 	#sort by start